playframework/playframework/documentation/manual/working/scalaGuide/main/async/ScalaStream.md

 def index = Action {

   val file = new java.io.File("/tmp/fileToServe.pdf")
+  val path: java.nio.file.Path = file.toPath
-  val fileContent: Enumerator[Array[Byte]] = Enumerator.fromFile(file)
+  val source: Source[ByteString, _] = FileIO.fromPath(path)

   Result(
-    header = ResponseHeader(200, Map(CONTENT_LENGTH -> file.length.toString)),
+    header = ResponseHeader(200, Map.empty),
-    body = fileContent
+    body = HttpEntity.Streamed(source, Some(file.length), Some("application/pdf"))
   )
 }
 ```

-This way Play will consume the body enumerator in a lazy way, copying each chunk of data to the HTTP response as soon as it is available.
+This way Play will consume the body source in a lazy way, copying each chunk of data to the HTTP response as soon as it is available.

 ## Serving files